Company of Heroes 3: Development

 Relic Entertainment led the game's development.
 The team chose the Mediterranean theatre as the setting allowed the inclusion of a variety of environments, which is a feature frequently requested by players of older games.
 In addition, the team added that the Italian areas in the game offered "broader palette for environmental gameplay" and players can make use of verticality of the maps to plan their moves and attacks.

 At the beginning of development, the studio recruited modders and competitive players to form a player council.
 The council worked with Relic during preproduction to determine what the new entry should focus on mechanically and where the game should take place.
 The executive producer commented on how it was chosen: "And we all agreed that we wanted a new theatre, we didn't want to revisit the Western Front or the Eastern Front.
 So really, the only two things left were the Mediterranean and Pacific.
 We put them both on the board, and it was just 10-0.
 Mediterranean over Pacific."
 Player testing for Company of Heroes 3 started in prior to the official announcement through Amplitude's Games2Gether program.
 A demo for the game was available for a limited time shortly after the announcement.

 The game was officially announced for Windows by Relic and publisher Sega in July 2021.
 It was originally set to be released on November 17, 2022, but it was delayed to February 23, 2023.
-Console versions of the game were announced during The Game Awards 2022, and the game is set to be released for PlayStation 5 and Xbox Series X/S in 2023.
+Versions for PlayStation 5 and Xbox Series X/S were announced during The Game Awards 2022.

 In August 2022, the Polish toy company Cobi announced that they acquired a license with Relic Entertainment to publish North Africa and Italy themed brick sets.
+On April 13, 2023, it was announced that the PlayStation 5 and Xbox Series X/S versions of game would release on May 30, 2023.